agriadsi/MOD-Z-Stack-Firmware/router/README.md

    - 48Mhz crystal capacitors built into the chip are turned off (as the module schematic shows external capacitors used, which are necessary for 20dBm),
    - 'Force VDDR' is enabled (necessary for 20dBm).
 6. Added UART NPI interface for ability to report FW version to host MCU.
+7. Added ZigBee LED control for host MCU.
-4. Internal build number changed to 20241010.
+8. Internal build number changed to 20241010.